Tuesday, September 5, 1:00 pm

 Chapel Hill, NC 27514

 Our monthly meetings are usually held on the first Monday of the month at 1 pm in the Chapel Hill Public Library.
-Due to the Labor Day holiday, our September meeting has not been scheduled yet.
+Due to the Labor Day holiday, our September meeting will be on Tuesday rather than Monday.

 Addressing an audience of about a hundred persons, ranging in age from 8 weeks to 80 years, Meyer provided not only a detailing of recent and pending issues and legislative actions, but as importantly, provided a surprisingly optimistic perspective on opportunities that may exist in the current climate.
 He noted that times characterized by division and disruption, while disconcerting, may offer fertile ground for new and innovative ideas and proposals, i.e., those that are not part of an entrenched political system may have a chance to emerge and garner bipartisan support.
 Advocacy groups must answer the essential questions: Where and how do we take stands?
 Where do we find common ground?
 Then through coordinating their efforts and numbers, they can strive to play a mediating role.
 Read more about Meyer's views on issues in public education and higher education and educational concerns of the audience.